 The fellowship between Jewish and Gentile believers (as is indicated by their spiritual unity in Christ and His fulfillment of the Mosaic Covenant) serves as a reminder to the devil and his angels of having been conquered.
 The peace and unity in the truth among Christians is powerful attestation to God's glory throughout creation.
 Christians should love one another and the truth of His divine revelation.

 However, nowhere in context does the author assert that authentic interpretation is given to us through some sort of infallible interpreter.
 The infallibility of Scripture is not dependent upon the Roman Catholic hierarchy.
 Scripture is infallible because it was breathed out by God.
 In other words, it is inherently authoritative.
-The Holy Spirit moved fallible men to pen infallible writings.
-He conforms in our hearts the objective internal and external evidences supporting the reliability of Scripture.
+This Roman Catholic argument seems to be more so assumed than it is proven.